aryxmega/awwwry/_posts/2020-03-10-fuck-yeah-campfest.md

 - Ary, Chris and Michael drove in Ary's truck
 - Bryan, Dennis, and Saul brapped it
 - Ary brought a ramp in case anyone broke down and needed a tow
-- We bought food/drinks/firewood and took a 💩 at the Walmart Supercenter in Joshua Tree
+- Bought food/drinks/firewood and took a 💩 at the Walmart Supercenter in Yucca Valley

 ![@AWWWRY Joshua Tree](/assets/img/awwwry-joshua-tree-03-10-2020-07.JPG)

-### Things we (should've) brought:
+### Things we brought:
 - Toilet paper (2 ply, cause dat ass deserved it)
 - Coffee mug
 - Coffee